fairhill1/tiktak/examples.md

 - mi hav akpan hot = I have hot soup
 - kintal hav mani tektaltok = language has many loan-words
 - so es tektaltok fra kintal = this is loan-word from language
-- kompu toktok es bon = computer system is good
+- elkog toktok es bon = computer system is good
-- spirdom toktok es mas vik dan kompu toktok = nervous system is more complex than computer system
+- kogmet toktok es mas vik dan elkog toktok = nervous system is more complex than computer system
 - na pas mak nov toktok = we made new system

 **With time compounds (yesterday/today/tomorrow):**